 The wreathes were laid on the floor before being placed in front of the war memorials on the Barrack square.

-The wooden cross has 14 poppies on it representing the 14 American airmen who are buried in the American War Memorial cemetery at Madingley.
+The wooden cross has 14 poppies on it representing 7 American airmen who are buried in the American War Memorial cemetery at Madingley and 7 who are remembered on the wall of the missing.